atom-box/tatll/posts/book.md

 This micro-book-club meets once per month.
 To save time, we don't discuss books, we discuss short stories.
 Please read one or both of the short stories for that month and then come to the online call to discuss them.

-It's private: invitation-only.
+It's private: friends and friends of friends.
 I encourage you to invite anyone who you think will enjoy it.
 To invite them, simply share the link to this page.

-## How to get the book
-The  The Penguin Book of the Modern American Short Story is widely available.
-My local library has several copies.
-It's also available as an ebook.

-* 496 pages
-* Published May 4, 2021 by Penguin Press
-* ISBN	9781984877802 (ISBN10: 1984877801)
-* ASIN	1984877801
-* John Freeman (Editor)

 ## Upcoming meetings